pjh/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 ## Prerequisites

-The commands in this lab must be run on each worker instance: `worker-0`, `worker-1`, and `worker-2`.
+The commands in this lab must be run on each worker instance: `worker-0`.
 Login to each worker instance using the `gcloud` command.
 Example:

 ```
 gcloud compute ssh worker-0